Habits of an agile servant leader – Introduction

 Four habits of a Scrum Master as an agile servant leader

 From an Agile perspective, Robert K. Greenleaf‘s servant leadership definition can be seen as in line with Jeff Sutherland and Ken Schwaber’s Scrum values – commitment, courage, focus, openness and respect (Scrum Guides 2015).
 For that reason, the Habits of an agile servant leader blog series will shed light on these crucial habits.

 First and foremost, servant-leaders share the quality of awareness in their leadership.
-According to Robert K. Greenleaf, “General awareness, and especially self-awareness, strengthens the servant-leaders”.
-Moreover, awareness when appeared in the form of mindfulness – the purposeful and non-judgmental attention to oneself and their surroundings in the present moment, also enables a deep understanding of oneself and others in terms of thoughts, emotions, and experiences.
+According to Robert K. Greenleaf, “General awareness, and especially self-awareness, strengthens the servant-leaders“.
+Moreover, awareness when deepened and become mindfulness – the purposeful and non-judgmental attention to oneself and their surroundings in the present moment, also enables a deep understanding of oneself and others in terms of thoughts, emotions, and experiences.
 Understanding oneself and others is critical as it lays the groundwork of trust in Agile culture.

 At Switzerland-headquartered offshore software development company Axon Active, trustworthiness is one of the top promises we have for our clients.